LSEG-API-Samples/Article.RDP.RDPLibrary.Python.R.JupyterDocker/README.md

 docker run -p 8888:8888 --name notebook -v <project /python/notebook/ directory>:/home/jovyan/work -e JUPYTER_ENABLE_LAB=yes --env-file .env jupyter/scipy-notebook:70178b8e48d7
 ```

 The above command started a container name *notebook* and mounted */python/notebook/* folder to container's */home/jovyan/work* directory.
-Once you have opened the notebook server URL in a web browser, the *rdp_apis_notebook.ipynb* example notebook will be available in *work* directory of the Jupyter.
-The rdp_apis_notebook.ipynb example notebook uses the built-in libraries in image to authenticate with the RDP Auth Service and request Environmental Social and Governance (ESG) data from RDP ESG Service to plot a graph.
+Once you have opened the notebook server URL in a web browser, the *rdp_apis_notebook.ipynb* example notebook will be available in the *work* directory of the Jupyter.
+The rdp_apis_notebook.ipynb example notebook uses the built-in libraries in the image to authenticate with the RDP Auth Service and request Environmental Social and Governance (ESG) data from RDP ESG Service to plot a graph.
 You can run through each step of the notebook.
-All activities you have done with the file will be saved for later run too.
+All activities you have done with the file will be saved for a later run too.

 Please see the full detail regarding how to run this example notebook on the [How to run the Jupyter Docker Scipy-Notebook](#scipy_notebook_run) section.